-Generally because they either inadvertently or intentionally gave no forethought, either at contractual formation or after a dispute arises, to using process enhancing techniques or were unable or just did not attempt to reach agreement on their use.
-This typically results from: (a) inexperience or just ignorance of the parties and their counsel regarding arbitration; (b) outside counsels' marked tendency, owing to their own core competencies and focused career experiences in non-arbitral settings, to resolve every adversarial dispute through litigation or litigation-like proceedings regardless of its suitability; or (c) a counsel's or party's prior experience with arbitration that was so poor as to profoundly prejudice that individual or his organization against using arbitration at all, regardless of its benefits.
-Consequently, patent disputants effectively deny themselves the substantial time and cost efficiencies that arbitration can readily provide and which would ultimately boost their bottom line.
+Generally because they either inadvertently or intentionally gave no forethought, either at contractual formation or after a dispute arises, to using process-enhancing techniques or were unable or just did not attempt to reach agreement on their use.
+24 This typically results from: (1) inexperience or just ignorance of the parties and their counsel regarding arbitration; (2) outside counsels' marked tendency, owing to their own core competencies and focused career experiences in nonarbitral settings, to resolve every adversarial dispute through litigation or litigation-like proceedings regardless of its suitability; or (3) a counsel's or party's prior experience with arbitration that was so poor as to profoundly prejudice that individual or his or her organization against using arbitration at all, regardless of its benefits.
+Consequently, patent disputants effectively deny themselves the substantial time and cost efficiencies that arbitration can readily provide and that would ultimately boost their bottom line.

-With all that arbitration offers, it seems axiomatic that, when a dispute arises which requires a third party fact-finder to resolve it, counsel would eagerly devise an arbitral process that efficiently does so.
+With all that arbitration offers, it seems axiomatic that, when a dispute arises which requires a third party fact finder to resolve it, counsel would eagerly devise an arbitral process that efficiently does so.
 Yet, few do.
-Professor Frank Sander, then with Harvard Law School, recognized this fallacy by stating in 2007: "The theoretical advantages of arbitration over court adjudication are manifold...
+Professor Frank Sander, then with Harvard Law School, recognized this fallacy by stating in 2007: "The theoretical advantages of arbitration over court adjudication are manifold. . . .
 These theoretical advantages [however] are not always fully realized."
-Nevertheless, when arbitration is used to resolve intellectual property disputes, its resulting savings over litigation have proven to be considerable: according to a 2013 WIPO survey, more than 60% in time and up to 55% in costs.
+Nevertheless, when arbitration is used to resolve intellectual property disputes, its resulting savings over litigation have proven to be considerable: according to a 2013 World Intellectual Property Organization (WIPO) survey, more than 60 percent in time and up to 55 percent in costs.
+27